mongodb/specifications/source/transactions/tests/README.rst

 - drivers MUST NOT retry writes in a transaction even when retryWrites=true, needs to use failpoint.
 - drivers MUST retry commit/abort, needs to use failpoint.
-- test that stmtId is incremented after any failed write or read
 - ensure first test operation is causally consistent with create-collection command
 - ensure first test operation is causally consistent with the initial data insertion
 - need some way to clean up sessions and transactions, killAllSessions: []